heuchi/checkParallels/README.md

 A plugin for MuseScore version 2.0 to check for parallel 5ths and 8ves.

+The plugin finds open and ascending hidden consecutive fifths and octaves.

 This plugin is still under development.
 If you use it, make sure to safe your work.